 My contribution focuses on the case of the Facebook page, Europe Says OXI, and draws on interview and observation material from the activists responsible for the page.
-The paper analyses the role of the social media platform in this social movement, and argues that the existing opposition within the literature between “connective” versus “collective” identities is not so productive.
-It suggests the concept of “online camaraderie” as a step towards encompassing the particular experiences of a shared connection between people and a contemporary movement that is both digitally mediated and has an important and complex relationship to the what Europe means today.
+The paper analyses the role of the social media platform in the social movement of which they form a part, and argues that the existing opposition within the literature between “connective” versus “collective” identities is not so productive.
+It suggests the idea of “online camaraderie” as a step towards encompassing the particular experiences of a shared connection between people and a contemporary movement that is both digitally mediated and has an important and complex relationship to what Europe means today.